scostemal/README-generator/README.md

   * [Questions](#questions)

   ## Installation
-  test
+  1. Clone the repository 2.
+Install the dependencies 3.
+Run the application

   ## Usage
-  test
+  Once cloned and dependencies have been installed, run the application from your terminal.
+Answer the prompts and press enter after each.

   ## License
   This project is licensed under the MIT license.
 You can find the full license text at [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).

   ## Contributing
-  test
+  Fork the Repository.
+Clone the Repository.
+Create new branch.
+Make changes.
+Commit changes.
+Push changes.
+Create pull request.
+Respond to feedback

   ## Tests
-  test
+  Clone the repository.
+Navigate to project directory.
+Run tests.
+Inspect output.
+Make changes.
+Submit pull requests.

   ## Questions
-  For any further questions, you can reach the author of this project at https://github.com/test or by email at test@test.com.
+  For any further questions, you can reach the author of this project at https://github.com/scostemal or by email at scott.malone62@gmail.com.